mgaynor1/mgaynor1.github.io/README.md

+## General
 I combined features of Grayscale Jekyll theme and the startbootstrap agency theme.
 I then decided I wanted to convert my one-page website into multiple pages, which I based on startbootstrap-clean-blog-jekyll by BlackrockDigital.

 Please excuse my bad practice of using CSS in my HTML documents.

 In head.htmls I have included google analytics tag.
+I also bought my domain via google domains.

 Thanks to Sean Reedy, a computer scientist and good friend, for his help on this website!

+## Themes
 Grayscale Jekyll theme
 =========================